propagated/propagated/README.md

 ### Hi there 👋

-I'm a strategic architect with an engineering past life.
+I'm a technical strategic architect with an engineering past life.
+If you're a non-technical founder, let's talk!

 I am currently really into:

 * Domain Driven Design
 * JAMStack